lerichard95/rile-cs203-game1/brainstorm-ideas.md

 [ ] Use ColumnsWorld constructor to build a new ColumnsWorld for each function?

-[ ] Do I need to test EVERY function?...
-Even constructors, toString?
+[ NO ] Do I need to test EVERY function?...
+NOT constructors, not toString?

 [ ] How do I know if a test is sensible?
 Which properties of an object should be tested?

 [ ] Should I only test the fields/variables that are relevant/referred to in the function?

+RANDOM TESTING: random is approximation of "for all"

 [ ]

 [ ] Do I need to test onTick itself?
 Or is it acceptable to just test the functions inside of it?...
 Possibly difficult to recreate states to compare
+---- Argue if it is worth testing onTick...

 [ ]